dirtprotocol/dirtoracle/README.md

 * How is this different from Augur?

-  This is not a prediction market.
+  This is not a prediction data.
 The DIRT oracle is focused on data that's regularly updating like price feeds.

 * Why is this better than forking the code and building my own oracle?